theCrius/azure-scripts/README.md

 # azure-scripts

-Script to get/check/list stuff not immediately available on azure Merge requests welcome unless they are incredibly niche-problem solving
+Script to get/check/list stuff not immediately available on azure.
+Merge requests welcome unless they are incredibly niche-problem solving.

-Unless specified, assume the scripts to be for azure CLI
+Unless specified, assume the scripts to be for azure CLI!